IENetworks-AI/ai-project-template/QUICK_DEPLOYMENT_GUIDE.md

 ## 🚀 Immediate Actions

 ### For the Current rsync Error
 The error you encountered was because `rsync` wasn't installed on the GitHub Actions runner.
 This has been fixed in all deployment workflows.
+The workflow now properly installs rsync on the runner before using it.

 ### Current Workflow Status
 ✅ **Fixed Issues**: